 In a study from the British Journal of Sports Medicine, (8) doctors compared Platelet Rich Plasma Therapy, Platelet Poor Plasma Therapy (as an anti-inflammatory treatment), and no injection in professional athletes with MRI-positive hamstring injuries.

 - In another study led by the University of Colorado Hospital Department of Orthopedic Surgery, (9) doctors examined 18 patients with chronic proximal hamstring tendinopathy who received a single PRP injection by ultrasound guidance.
 Patients had chronic hamstring pain symptoms for an average of 32.6 months prior to their injection and all patients had attempted other non-surgical treatments such as cortisone injections and physical therapy prior to injection.
 Based on a visual analog scale (VAS) for pain, patients had an average improvement in pain of 63% at 6 months following PRP injection.

 In recent research that we cited at the beginning of this article, doctors at Northwestern University (1) looked at 18 patients, 12 females and 6 males – average age 42.6 who had pain that lasted an average of 32 months.

 - The patients received one PRP treatment.
 Six months after the injection, 10/18 patients had 80% or greater improvement.

-These result could not be replicated long-term in cortisone groups.
+These results could not be replicated long-term in cortisone groups.
 In a study from Stanford University, “Fifty percent of patients had symptomatic improvement lasting longer than 1 month after percutaneous corticosteroid injection, and 24% of patients had symptom relief for more than 6 months.”
 (10) Compare that to the PRP treated patients at Northwestern who had 80% relief.

 In other words, the typical conservative treatment of cortisone is not a guaranteed cure for this hamstring injury.